Aviafly biplane with parallel Cash Out and Trenball panels

 Aviafly uses SHA-256 commit-reveal per round.
 Before bets close, the server publishes a hash of the server seed.
 After the round ends, the seed is revealed and any player can recompute the hash to verify the commit, then independently derive the crash point.
 The transparent coefficient feed inside the game publishes every round's outcome in real time, so a session can be audited empirically across dozens or hundreds of rounds.

-Aviafly's fairness layer is built on the same primitive that made Aviator the category reference: a cryptographic commit-reveal sequence where the server seed is hashed with SHA-256 and the hash is published before bets close.
-After the round ends, the seed is revealed together with the client contribution, and any player who kept the published hash can verify that the commit matches and recompute the crash point by hand.
+Aviafly's fairness layer is built on the same primitive that made Aviator the category reference: a cryptographic commit-reveal sequence where the server seed is hashed with SHA-256 and the hash is published before bets close. the After round ends, the seed is revealed together with the client contribution, and any player who kept the published hash can verify that the commit matches and recompute the crash point by hand.

 What SHA-256 provably fair does not protect against is the 5% house edge itself.
 The cryptographic layer confirms that the crash point was fixed before bets were seen and that it was not tampered with after the fact.
 It does not rewrite the underlying distribution.
 If InOut configures the distribution for a 5% edge at 95% RTP, the math will honestly return that 5% negative expected value, and every hex character of the hash will confirm that result.
 Provably fair is a trust guarantee, not an RTP guarantee.